Kennedy-oss-pixel/about-me/README.md

 # about-me
 about me
-i am a student at nls and i want to learn coding and make games in future
+i am a student at nls and i want to learn coding and make games